 You’ll be amazed at how the simple ingredients in this recipe (oil, salt, and pepper) will be all you need.
 But, if you’d like to tinker with the recipe, I think that dried Italian seasoning, garlic powder, onion powder, or lemon pepper would be fun playmates with asparagus.

-How Long Should I Grill Asparagus?
+How Long to Grill Asparagus

 Since every grill is going to be a bit different, you’re going to have to see this as more of an art, not a science.
 I have found that medium-high heat works best (or, for my gas grill that runs really hot, medium worked well).
-You’ll know when the heat level is just right, because you can hold your hand about 5 inches above the grate for only 3-4 seconds.
+You’ll know when the heat level is just right because you can hold your hand about 5 inches above the grate for only 3-4 seconds.

 - Mini Wild Salmon Patties with Lemony Avocado Sauce